FMenchetti/MachineControl/README.md

 (RMSE).

 Once the best-performing model is selected, it is used to forecast the counterfactual outcome for each unit—essentially, what would have occurred in the post-intervention period had the treatment been absent.
 The unit-level difference between the observed outcome and the counterfactual outcome represents the estimated individual treatment effect, which can then be aggregated to get the Average Treatment Effect (ATE).
 MachineControl can also be employed to learn about treatment effect heterogeneity by estimating data-driven Conditional Average Treatment Effects (CATEs).
-For instance, when assessing the impact of COVID-19 on mortality, regions with fewer hospital beds per 1000 people or a higher proportion of elderly population may experience more pronounced effects than others.

 Inference on the estimated effects (ATE and CATE) is conducted using a block-bootstrapping approach.